VinceFINET/PagePathViews/README.md

 - Don't forget the schedule the dataflow after the one from Shield Event Monitoring application.

 ## Create your first lens
-- After the dataset is created you can start construct a "Lens" based on "PPV_LightningPathView" for example group by "PPV_PagePath" and Order by count descending.
+- After the dataset is created you can start construct a "Lens" based on "PPV_LightningPathView" for example group by "PPV_PagePath", Order by count descending and don't forget to filter with ```PPV_IsLast=true``` condition.
 - Happy lensing and dashboarding!!!